CornelliusYW/End_to_End_Spam_Classifier/README.md

 This is a code repository collection for the NLP Machine Learning Spam Classifier end-to-end project.
-The article for this code will be attached here as soon as it has been published.
-The code is still incomplete as it's still in the process of cleaning up, so keep an eye on this repository.
+The article for this code can be seen here: https://medium.com/towards-artificial-intelligence/end-to-end-machine-learning-project-development-spam-classifier-9fe6ca4efed2?sk=75a2dcda225e9ac3f3dc4ea2a48d6518

 ### Aim
 This project aims to develop a spam classifier model from the available email data and simulate how to deploy and maintain them.